simojo/www/posts/creating-a-simple-nix-flake.md

 - `installPhase` is how the output of `buildPhase` is to be handled and installed to the store.

-#### Putting it into the flake
+### Putting it into the flake

-Rather than supplying a physical source destination, let's use `pkgs.writeTextFile` again to make a derivation that the source file under it, which we can reference:
+Rather than supplying a physical source destination, let's use `pkgs.writeTextFile` again to make a derivation that produces a text file, which we can reference:

 ```nix
 # flake.nix